 4. Assessment Centre

-You are required to attend the assessment centre at the fire station in the location you have applied for.
+You are required to attend the assessment centre at any one of our designated assessment centre locations (locations will be confirmed from June 2018).
 We are unable to accommodate any requests to complete this assessment at an alternative time/location.

 5. Reference check

 If you are successful in reaching this stage of the process, you will be contacted prior to reference checks being conducted.
 You may make changes to your referee contact details at that point.
 You will be required to provide the reference of a current manager (or your most recent manager/supervisor, should you not be currently working).

 6. Offer of employment